andrewisen-tikab/sej/README.md

 ```

 Navigate to [http://localhost:5173/examples/](http://localhost:5173/examples/).
-Select one of the examples to see the `SejEngine` in action.
+Select one of the examples to see the `Sej` in action.